Mileage Allowance Payments: Complete Guide

 What are official mileage allowance rates?

-Mileage allowance rates vary by country, and it’s essential to stay updated with the latest rates to ensure accurate reimbursement.
-Here are the official mileage allowance rates for several countries.
+Mileage allowance rates vary by country, and for those businesses with employees in more than one geographic location it is essential to stay updated with the latest rates to ensure accurate reimbursement.

 Mileage allowance in Austria

-Austrian government recognises the below mileage allowances as a flat-rate for all costs incurred for the usage of private vehicles for a business trip.
-This amount can be recognised for a maximum of 30,000 kilometre per calendar year.
+The Austrian government recognises mileage allowances as a flat rate for all costs incurred for the usage of private vehicles for a business trip.
+This amount can be recognised for a maximum of 30,000 kilometres per calendar year.

-If the company decides to pay more than the government rates (see table above), the difference in amount is considered as taxable income and needs to be accounted for as such (different accounting booking needed for the excess mileage rates).
+If an organisation decides to pay more than the government rates, the difference in amount is considered as taxable income and needs to be accounted for as such.

 Compliance in Austria